 The tried and tested New Theatre professional development model was further explored in early 2019 when Lakeside produced its first opera Losing Her Voice.
 Composed by Elizabeth Kelly, Assistant Professor of Composition in the University’s Music Department, the production of this new opera required involvement from professional Music and Artistic Directors, Technical Team, academics who devised the interactive digital technology integral to the opera’s design concept, professional opera singers and instrumentalists.
 Undergraduate and Masters’ students in the Music Department auditioned for the opportunity to perform in the opera and participated in its development through a specially created module ‘From Page to Stage: Bringing Opera to Life’.
 This gave students an extraordinary insight into the development of a new opera production as well as the unique opportunity to perform in a public premiere and to receive academic credits towards their degree.

-Nottingham Lakeside Arts works closely with many student societies at the University of Nottingham including Audience Society, Fine Art Society, Classics Society and the two music societies, MusSoc and BlowSoc.
+Lakeside works in partnership with many student societies at the University of Nottingham including Audience Society, Fine Art Society, Classics Society, various film societies, the Chinese Students and Scholars Association and the two music societies, MusSoc and BlowSoc.
 Details of how to join are available on the Students' Union website.

 The Djanogly Gallery welcomes requests from student societies for guided tours of its exhibitions.
 Talks by curators and artists might be integrated into evening reception events.
 For enquiries please contact Tracey Isgar, Visual Arts Manager on 0115 951 3189 or firstname.lastname@example.org.